Wayne Stetski: Politics

 The 62 year old Stetski quickly rebounded by being acclaimed, in March 2015, the NDP nominee for the Kootenay—Columbia riding in the upcoming October 2015 federal election.
 Though incumbent the Member of Parliament, David Wilks of the Conservative Party, was seeking re-election, polling found the riding too close to call with both Wilks and Stetski polling at 37% among decided voters.
 Stetski did go on to win the election with 37% of the vote but his NDP was reduced to third party status to a Liberal Party majority.
 During the 42nd Canadian Parliament Stetski was the NDP critic for National Parks issues and sponsored two private member bills.
 On June 1, 2016, he introduced Bill C-281, titled the National Local Food Day Act, which sought to make the Friday before Thanksgiving Day is to be known as "National Local Food Day".
 The bill was passed by the House of Commons on November 8, 2018, but was blocked by the Conservative Party in the Senate.
 His second private member bill, Bill C-385, sought to re-insert numerous lakes and rivers such as Trout Lake, Duncan Lake, Windermere Lake, Columbia Lake, Kicking Horse River, Elk River, and Salmo River back into the Navigable Waters Protection Act.
 However, Bill C-385 did not advance past first reading as the government bill C-69 was amending the same act to re-define what water bodies and watercourses are deemed to be reviewable as navigable waters.

 Stetski was seeking re-election as the Kootenay—Columbia member of parliament in the October 2019 federal election.
 He was defeated by retired law enforcement administrator Rob Morrison of the Conservative Party, and was contested by retired forester Rick Stewart for the People's Party, advocate Trev Miller for the Animal Protection Party and Nelson residents Abra Brynne for the Green Party and Terry Tiessen for the Libertarian Party.
 Stetski's last day in office was October 21, 2019.

+In 2022 Stetski was elected as a Cranbrook, BC City Councillor for a four-year term.